eonist/eonist.github.io/_posts/_temp/_2017-06-01_Simplicity.md

 Getting a working prototype up and running is vital to the progress of any project.
 Preferably within 1 day of work.
 To achieve this I want to use JSON to abstract away the UI code.
 But at the same time not closing the door on  customization.
 Here is my Idea:

 1. You write the app structure in JSON.
-2. Then you add some CSS that use FlexBox to position the layout.
+2. Then you add some CSS that use FlexBox to position the layout. 🚫 flex is not user friendly enough
 3. Then you add some event handling swift code that reacts to interaction

 Test your app: Does it resize correctly, does the page transitions work?